I'm Kristin. The herb loving and solo woman behind

 The sprays, balms and oil blends are always small batch productions.
 Any herb-infused oils used in formulas are from the traditional solar/cold infusion method.
 I love to keep it old school here.

 I've had a lifelong love affair with herbal medicine.
-I geek out on the history and their unique idiosyncrasies.
+I love their idiosyncrasies and I geek out on the history.
 I love the folklore just as much as the modern science.

 Working hands-on with herbs is like therapy.
 It grounds me and magically solves most of my problems.
 I hope you enjoy them as much as I enjoyed creating them.